Covid-19 Update: We are open for orders and advice. Deliveries are still being made from stock. Keep Safe.

 Waste Water Treatment Plants Explained

 Sewage can be treated close to where it is created (in septic tanks and their associated drainage fields or sewage systems, or collected and transported via a network of pipes and pump stations to a municipal treatment plant.
 These plants are low maintenance and have low running costs.
 The sewage effluents is discharging directly into the select areas without posing a flood risk.
 Discharges from treatment plants are usually diluted in rivers, lakes, or estuaries.
-They can also, after sterilisation, be used for certain types of irrigation (such as golf courses or discharged through underground outfalls into the sea - treated water isn't recommended to be drinking water.
+They can also, after sterilisation, be used for certain types of irrigation (such as golf courses or discharged through underground outfalls into the sea - treated water can't be used for drinking water.

 Free delivery is available on certain treatment plants - if you require any further help, please don't hesitate to get in touch.